Indonesia is one far flung country.

 - Bring sunscreen and extra strength mosquito repellent – lots of repellent.
 I counted over 50 bites on myself during the trip and arrived home looking like I had chicken pox!
 For face sunscreen, my favorite is this Biore one and for body I’m loving this Tropic one which smells amazing and is very moisturizing.
-I got eaten alive by mosquitos while there so I’d also recommend cortizone if you’re as allergic to the bites as I am
+I got eaten alive by mosquito while there so I’d also recommend cortizone if you’re as allergic to the bites as I am

+I’ve focused this itinerary around local culture, ancient ruins, good food and fabulous beaches.
 Keep reading for the off the beaten path to 2 weeks in Indonesia!

 Day 1: Arrive Jakarta

 Jakarta is the international hub and main landing point into the country (the other international airport is in Denpasar, near Lombok and Bali).